oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/2-create-a-twitter-developer-account/create-a-twitter-developer-account.md

 1. [Terms of Service](https://twitter.com/en/tos)
 2. [Developer Agreement and Policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy)

-Please make sure you are able to abide by the terms and conditions mentioned in these agreements.
+Please make sure you can abide by the terms and conditions mentioned in these agreements.

 ## Task 1: Create and/or login to your Twitter user account

-In the first step, we will need to make sure you have a valid Twitter user account.
-If you do already have a functioning Twitter account (one that you can login to), please skip to the next task.
+In the first step, we'll make sure you have a valid Twitter user account.
+If you already have a functioning Twitter account (one that you can login to), please skip to the next task.

 Please follow the Twitter sign-up process [here](https://twitter.com/i/flow/signup).